dashkevych/sortable-wordpress-plugin/readme.txt

 == Description ==

-The Sortable Block plugin enables you to create sortable sections on your website using WordPress blocks.
-This powerful tool allows you to effortlessly build and organize content within a container, with each inner section being sortable by date.
+The Sortable Block plugin enables you to create sortable sections on a website using WordPress blocks.
+This plugin allows to build and organize content within a container, with each inner section being sortable by date.

 With the flexibility of using any WordPress block to design your inner sections, you can create a variety of layouts tailored to your needs.
 This plugin is perfect for managing event calendars, product changelogs, media mentions, and more.

-Choose between two layout options - list and grid - for even more customization and a seamless user experience.
+The Sortable Block plugin allows to choose between two layout options - list and grid - for even more customization and a seamless user experience.

 Create dynamic, sortable sections with ease using the Sortable Block plugin!